Different Types of RC Car Sizes. Scale Matters.

 The terrain you plan to tackle has a huge impact on the scale of the RC car you’ll need.
 Larger scales tend to offer better ground clearance and stability, while smaller ones are more nimble on smoother surfaces.

-● 1:10 Off-Road Vehicles: These can take on rougher terrain with ease, from rocky trails to dirt tracks.
-Mark recalls a family who used their 1:10 scale rock crawlers to create their own backyard obstacle course: “They got so into it they even built tiny wooden bridges and ramps for their cars to climb over!”
+- 1:10 Off-Road Vehicles: These can take on rougher terrain with ease, from rocky trails to dirt tracks.
+One family built tiny wooden bridges and ramps for their backyard course!

-● 1:18 Scale Crawlers: Ideal for indoor play or flat outdoor surfaces.
-Their compact size makes them great for small spaces but limits their ability to handle larger obstacles.
+- 1:18 Scale Crawlers: Ideal for indoor play or flat outdoor surfaces.
+Their compact size makes them great for small spaces but limits obstacle capability.

 3. Durability and Repairs